ReWeaver: Towards Simulation-Ready and Topology-Accurate Garment Reconstruction: Method

 \item \textbf{Patch–curve connectivity:} A binary matrix $\sigma_{pc} \in \{0,1\}^{N_P \times N_C}$ where $\sigma_{pc}(i, j) = 1$ indicates patch $i$ is attached to curve $j$.

 \end{enumerate}

+Here, $N_P$ and $N_C$ denote the number of patches and curves, respectively, while $M_P$, $M_C$, and $M_E$ represent the number of points used to model each patch, curve, and edge.
 Together, these elements provide a unified multi-level representation.
 The 3D patches and curves support tasks such as \emph{3D structural perception} and shape analysis, while the 2D edges and patch–curve connectivity enable \emph{2D asset extraction} for garment pattern design and physics-based simulation (via 2D triangulation of panel interiors bounded by $\{E_{ij}\}$).